awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + SQL Server 2008 R2, version 10\.50\.6529\.0, SP3 QFE, for all editions, and all AWS Regions except US East \(Ohio\), Canada \(Central\), and EU \(London\)

-For information about licensing options for the different SQL Server versions and editions, see [Licensing Microsoft SQL Server on Amazon RDS](SQLServer.Concepts.General.Licensing.md)\.
+For information about licensing for SQL Server, see [Licensing Microsoft SQL Server on Amazon RDS](SQLServer.Concepts.General.Licensing.md)\.

 With Amazon RDS, you can create DB instances and DB snapshots, point\-in\-time restores, and automated or manual backups\.
 DB instances running SQL Server can be used inside a VPC\.
 You can also use SSL to connect to a DB instance running SQL Server, and you can use TDE to encrypt data at rest\.
 Amazon RDS currently supports Multi\-AZ deployments for SQL Server using SQL Server Mirroring as a high\-availability, failover solution\.